-Apio is subject to various financial and operating covenants under the Credit Facility, including minimum fixed charge coverage ratio, minimum adjusted net worth and minimum net income.
-The Credit Facility limits the ability of Apio to make cash payments to Landec.
-On April 27, 2003, Apio was in technical violation of the minimum net worth covenant under its previous line of credit with Bank of America.
-Subsequently, Bank of America provided a written waiver of this violation as of April 27, 2003.
-All amounts outstanding under the line of credit with Bank of America were paid off using the Credit Facility.
-If we violate any obligations in the future we could trigger an event of default, which, if not cured or waived, would permit acceleration of our obligation to repay the indebtedness due under the Credit Facility.
-If the indebtedness due under the Credit Facility were accelerated, we would be forced to pursue one or more alternative strategies such as selling assets, seeking new debt financing from another lender or seeking additional equity capital, which might not be achievable or available on attractive terms, if at all, and which could substantially dilute the ownership interest of existing shareholders.
+Apio is subject to various financial and operating covenants under the Well Fargo Bank lines of credit, including minimum fixed charge coverage ratio, minimum adjusted net worth and minimum net income.
+The Wells Fargo Bank agreement limits the ability of Apio to make cash payments to Landec.
+On April 27, 2003, Apio was in technical violation of the minimum net worth covenant under a previous line of credit with Bank of America, which violation was subsequently waived by Bank of America.
+If we violate any obligations under the lines of credit in the future, we could trigger an event of default, which, if not cured or waived, would permit acceleration of our obligation to repay the indebtedness due under our lines.
+If the indebtedness due under the lines were accelerated, we would be forced to pursue one or more alternative strategies such as selling assets, seeking new debt financing from another lender or seeking additional equity capital, which might not be achievable or available on attractive terms, if at all, and which could substantially dilute the ownership interest of existing shareholders.